wchowdhu/udacity-git-ml-engineer-nanodegree/coursework/portfolio_exercise/README.md

 python
 ```

-Then within the Python interpreter, use the package:
+Then within the Python interpreter, you can use the package:
 ```
 from wchowdhu_distributions_v2 import Gaussian gaussian_one = Gaussian(25, 2)